guardian/status-app/README.md

 ####Credentials

-Credentials are retrieved using from the configuration file used for the AWS CLI.
+Credentials are retrieved from the configuration file used for the AWS CLI.
 For a Guardian stack, get your credentials via 'export to shell' in Janus as status-app doesn't currently handle AWS profiles.

 #### Nginx setup